On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: Application

 \textit{Transmitter}: The transmitted process $X(t)$ is produced as

-where $\pmb{x}_k$ is an information-power symbol at time index $k$, modelled as a random variable, which is produced in an iid fashion.
+where $\pmb{x}_k$ is an information-power symbol at time index $k$, modelled as a random variable, which is produced in an iid fashion\footnote{In this paper, we are interested in a random coding achievability bound in which iid symbols are mapped into continuous waveform through sync interpolation.
+Accordingly, the iid assumption on transmitted symbols $\pmb{x}_k$ in (\ref{E90}) is an imposed condition; and it is due to the fact that in general, deriving the baseband equivalent of the delivered power (see equation (\ref{eqn:1})) is cumbersome. }.
 Next, the process $X(t)$ is upconverted to the carrier frequency $f_c$ and is sent over the channel.

 \textit{Receiver}: The filtered received RF waveform at the receiver is modelled as